What are the side effects of low magnesium in your body? And what does this have to do with your brain?

 You can order your intracellular magnesium lab test through this company in the US.
 It’s quite cost-effective.
 (I am not affiliated with this lab in any way).

 It is highly recommended to test for Vitamin D at the same time since magnesium and Vitamin D depend on each other.
-Or you can just supplement Vitamin D. Most people don’t get enough Vitamin D without supplementation anyway and you can’t get too much.
-No harm, no foul.
+Or you can just supplement Vitamin D. Most people don’t get enough Vitamin D without supplementation anyway and you would have to take 40,000 IU’s to reach toxic levels.
+It’s pretty hard to get too much.

 Dr. Josh Axe video on Magnesium Deficiency Warnings: